TL;DR

 Main Types of Life Insurance:

 - Gift Inter Vivos Insurance: A specialist plan designed for Inheritance Tax (IHT) planning.
 If you gift a large sum of money or an asset (like a property), it is still considered part of your estate for IHT purposes if you die within seven years.
-This policy pays out a lump sum to cover the potential IHT bill, ensuring your beneficiaries receive the full value of your gift.
+This policy may pay out a lump sum to cover the potential IHT bill, ensuring your beneficiaries receive the full value of your gift.

 Not a One-Size-Fits-All Solution: Crafting Protection for Your Unique Journey